 How to Hold a Meeting with Your Elected Officials

-Connecting with your elected officials about AAUW issues in a face-to-face meeting is a great way to develop a relationship and influence the positions they take on issues important to you.
+Connecting with your elected officials about AAUW issues in a face-to-face (or virtual!) meeting is a great way to develop a relationship and influence the positions they take on issues important to you.

 Below are some helpful tips to prepare for your visit.
 Be sure to full out our report-back form after your visit so that we can highlight your efforts.

-- Locate the scheduler’s email address on the legislator’s website or by calling the district office.
-Make your request in writing by sending an e-mail to the scheduler, and follow up with a call.
+- Fill out a request form or send a request email.
+Locate the scheduler’s email address on the legislator’s website or by calling the district office.
+Make you request both in writing by sending an e-mail to the scheduler, and follow up with a call.
 Make sure the scheduler knows that you are a constituent.

-- The most effective and efficient way of securing an appointment is to be specific about the purpose of the meeting — which issue you want to discuss, a bill number if you are meeting about legislation, and that you are an AAUW member.
+- Be specific.
+The most effective and efficient way of securing an appointment is to be detailed about the purpose of the meeting — which issue you want to discuss, a bill number if you are meeting about legislation, and that you are an AAUW member.